-- 86. In order to be a valid trust at law, a trust for charitable purposes must be exclusively charitable or it will be void for uncertainty.
-Section 61B of the Charitable Trusts Act 1957 however, can operate in two situations to "save" a trust that has both charitable and "non-charitable and invalid" purposes. - 87.
+- 72. In order to be a valid trust at law, a trust for charitable purposes must be exclusively charitable or it will be void for uncertainty.
+Section 61B of the Charitable Trusts Act 1957 however, can operate in two situations to "save" a trust that has both charitable and "non-charitable and invalid" purposes. - 73.
 The first is where the entity's stated purposes include charitable and non-charitable purposes (in which case the non-charitable purposes may be "blue pencilled out").
-The second is where the stated purposes are capable of both a charitable and a non-charitable interpretation and the primary thrust of the gift is considered to be charitable (in which case the purposes could be deemed to apply only in terms of the charitable interpretation).54 - 88.
+The second is where the stated purposes are capable of both a charitable and a non-charitable interpretation and the primary thrust of the gift is considered to be charitable (in which case the purposes could be deemed to apply only in terms of the charitable interpretation).53 - 74.
 In Re Beckbessinger, Tipping J held:

 In the case of designated and identifiable organisations it may well be necessary to have evidence as to whether or not they are charitable to determine the flavour of the gift.
 The Court cannot in my judgment say, ... that because a gift might have been applied for charitable purposes, s 61B can be used to save it.
-The testator must be shown to have had a substantially charitable mind but to have fallen foul of the law of uncertainty by including either actually or potentially a non-charitable element or purpose.55
+The testator must be shown to have had a substantially charitable mind but to have fallen foul of the law of uncertainty by including either actually or potentially a non-charitable element or purpose.54

-89. The Commission has analysed the wording of the Trust's purposes, surrounding context, and activities.
-The Commission does not consider that these provide evidence of "a substantially charitable mind" with an intention to create a charitable trust, but which was not conveyed by the drafting.
+- 75. The Commission has analysed the wording of the Trust's purposes, surrounding context, and activities.
+The Commission does not consider that these provide evidence of "a substantially charitable mind" with an intention to create a charitable trust, but which was not conveyed by the drafting. - 76.
+On this basis, the Commission considers that the Trust's purposes are not substantially charitable and therefore section 61B of the Charitable Trusts Act 1957 cannot operate to validate the trust.